antpearson/Mixd-CSS-Framework/README.md

 Mixd CSS Framework
 ==================

-Mixd's framework for beginning any front end web build, containing HTML5, Sass &amp; CSS files, jQuery and a pattern / module library.
-Use of this framework should adhere to the following rules which complement its architecture &mdash; **based around Jonathan Snook's [SMACSS](http://smacss.com/)**
+Mixd's framework for beginning any front end build &mdash; containing HTML5, Sass &amp; CSS files, jQuery and a pattern / module library.
+Use of this framework should adhere to the following rules which complement its architecture **based around Jonathan Snook's [SMACSS](http://smacss.com/)**

 ## License

-This work is licensed under a [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/deed.en_US)
+- This work is licensed under a [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/deed.en_US)

-You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work)
+- You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work)

 ## Pre-Processing